 The PI who leads the research effort and to whom the grant is awarded must be a full-time faculty member or post-doctoral researcher affiliated with a university and a current member of the Strategic Management Society at the time of submission and throughout the grant period.

 The PO may be public or private and for-profit or not-for-profit.
 It may not be a university.
 The project must contain a significant empirical component that involves collection of qualitative and/or quantitative data in the PO.
 Examples of projects typically ineligible for RiO funding include collaborating with a PO to study the activities of other organizations not party to the proposal (e.g., partnering with a trade association to survey its members or working with a PO that is a research organization that will collect data on behalf of the PI).
+It is required that one or more managers from the PO be engaged directly in the research effort.
+Therefore, proposals that do not include a manager from the PO as a Co-Investigator will not be considered.

 A proposal may have multiple CIs (managers or academic).